Professional Accounting/Tax Technician (Level 4 Apprenticeship)

 Course fees for Non-Levy Payers

-Fees are fully inclusive of End Point Assessment (EPA) fees but payment for AAT membership, exam fees (approximately £266*) and textbooks will also be required.
+Fees are fully inclusive of End Point Assessment (EPA) fees, however, if a student needs to re-sit an exam, re-sit fees will be payable.
+In addition, payment for AAT membership, exam fees (approximately £564*) and textbooks will also be required.

-After completing the AAT Level 4 Accounting Apprenticeship your staff member will be able to apply to become an AAT full member and use the letters MAAR after their name.
+After completing the AAT Level 4 Accounting Apprenticeship, you will be able to apply to become an AAT full member and use the letters MAAT after your name.
+You’ll enjoy elevated professional credibility and status, increasing your opportunities for career progression and fulfilling your salary expectations.

-You may decide that you would like to develop your team member further by supporting them to become a chartered accountant.
-All the UK chartered and certified accountancy bodies recognised the AAT Accounting qualification and will gain exemptions from certain modules.
+You may decide to continue your studies by becoming a chartered accountant.
+All the UK chartered and certified accountancy bodies recognise the AAT Accounting qualification and will give you exemptions from certain modules.
 Read more.

 What our AAT students say…